Love Advice That Works For You And Your Guy When There’s A Fight With Boyfriend

 As a woman, you need to know how to deal with arguments in a relationship through your heart wisdom (soft and warm) which is when Divine Wisdom is allowed to flow to you with the perfect words, compassion and wisdom to resolve any argument.

-My love advice or dating advice for women is to bypass the superficial arguing back and forth (despite the familiar lure and action choice by your Arguing DUBOO) and remember that arguing gets you nowhere.
+My dating advice for women is to do your darn best to bypass the superficial arguing back and forth (despite the familiar lure and action choice by your Arguing DUBOO) and remember that arguing gets you nowhere.

-Next, as the woman, you will benefit greatly to feel your feelings, right there in the moment of the tornado of an argument.
+Next, you will benefit greatly to feel your feelings, right there in the moment of the tornado of an argument.

 Lean back and reflect inside what you are feeling.
 Do so with a soft heart and let what you’re feeling–even negative feelings–wash over you.